Wellington Jewish Community Centre Directory

 The Centre runs a Jewish education programme for ages 6 and upwards anchored around children’s services during Torah services on Shabbat and chagim and Orot, a weekly after school programme based at the Centre.
 Non members are welcome but they are also free to members.

-Members also receive free one-on-one rabbinical support for children preparing for bar or bat mitzvah.
+Members also receive free support for children preparing for bar or bat mitzvah.

 AUJS is a network of over 20 clubs on tertiary campuses around Australasia, including an active branch at Victoria University of Wellington.